-Now that you’re a full-blown freelancer, your taxes are going to look a little different, and it’s important to know how.
-Today we’re going to look at three ways your taxes will change when you make the leap from employed to self-employed.
+As a freelancer, your taxes look a bit different, and it’s important to know how.
+Here we look at three ways your taxes will change when you make the leap from employed to self-employed.

 1. Self-Employed Tax vs. Employee Tax